 When it comes to Canada’s aerospace industry, Québec is top of mind!
-Aerospace in Québec is a major driving force for the national economy and is known for its innovation, vitality and global competitiveness.
+Aerospace in Québec is a major driving force for the province's economy and is known for its innovation, vitality and global competitiveness.
 The statistics speak for themselves:

 The industry is supported by an extensive network of airport, highway, railway and marine infrastructures that enable aerospace companies to serve the North American and international markets effectively.
 Québec has: